Hurricane Checklist for Businesses and Employees

 Preparedness Mitigates Harm and Facilitates Recovery

 While you can’t predict precisely how a hurricane will impact your home, family, or place of business, that doesn’t mean you can’t prepare for what to do when it hits.
-With proper planning and cooperation from employees and business leaders, you can get back to normal quickly and safely.
+With proper planning and cooperation from employees and business leaders, you can mitigate property damage and get back to normal quickly and safely.

-With an above-average hurricane season on the way, there’s no time to waste.
+With an extremely active hurricane season on the way, there’s no time to waste.
 Having an emergency communication system already in place will reduce stress and ultimately help protect your people and business.